-So perhaps you decided to take both the SAT and the ACT because you weren’t sure which one suited you better, or maybe you’re a rock star and decided to take the other test just for fun to see what score you’d get.
+Not sure whether the SAT or ACT is best for you?
+Maybe you decided to take both the SAT and the ACT because you didn’t know which one suited you better, or maybe you’re a rock star and decided to take the other test just for fun to see what score you’d get.

 Whatever the case may be, you’re stuck with scores from two different tests and you’re wondering what to do with them.